 - 1/4 tsp ground allspice

-Whisk together the melted spread/coconut oil, sugars, vanilla, treacle and pumpkin puree until smooth.
+In a separate bowl, whisk together the melted coconut oil, sugars, vanilla, treacle and pumpkin puree until smooth.

 Meanwhile, preheat the oven to 180C/350F/gas mark 4 and line two baking sheets with baking parchment.